mbizhani/Dockage/Image/L2TP.SOCK/README.md

 ### Database Tools

-It depends on the tool.
-[DBeaver](https://dbeaver.io/) is an open source database tool that supports SOCKS proxy.
+[DBeaver](https://dbeaver.io/) is one of open source DB tools that supports SOCKS for connection to database.
 In the connection definition window, you can set proxy settings.
+However, since it is based on Java and it needs JDBC drive, at the end it really depends on the JDBC drive support for SOCKS.

+**Note**: Due to [Oracle](https://support.oracle.com/knowledge/Middleware/2589708_1.html), its JDBC drive support for SOCKS has changed:
+> SOCKS proxy no longer works with JDBC 12.2 and up.
+  Previously, the "socksProxyHost" and "socksProxyPort" Java Properties were used to allow the JDBC thin driver to connect to a databases through a SOCKS proxy.
+This worked in versions 11.x and 12.1.x.
+  Starting in 12.2.x, these settings no longer take effect, and connections are not sent through the SOCKS proxy.
+  The problem also exists in version 18.x.

 ### Git